RabbiHasanR/pl_pgSQL/basic-of-python/basic-python.md

 ## Final Thoughts
 This guide covers the essential and advanced Python concepts that backend engineers need to build robust, scalable, and efficient systems.
 By mastering these areas, you can write Pythonic code, optimize performance, and integrate seamlessly with databases and other systems.
 Whether you're building APIs, processing data, or managing concurrency, these skills will empower you to tackle complex backend challenges with confidence.

+🏛️ Core Python & Advanced Concepts
+This is the foundation.
+A senior developer doesn't just use Python; they understand how it works.

+Deep Data Structures: A thorough understanding of the time/space complexity of built-in types (lists, dicts, sets).
+Knowing when to use structures from the collections module (like deque, defaultdict, OrderedDict).

+The Global Interpreter Lock (GIL): You must be able to explain what the GIL is, what problems it solves, and what problems it creates.
+This is fundamental to understanding Python's concurrency model.

+Metaprogramming:

+Decorators: Writing and using them for more than just frameworks (e.g., for logging, caching, or auth).

+Context Managers: Creating your own with __enter__/__exit__ or @contextlib.contextmanager for managing resources like database connections or files.

+Generators & Iterators: Mastering yield for memory-efficient data processing (e.g., streaming large files or API responses).

+Object-Oriented Programming (OOP): Beyond basic classes.
+This includes "magic methods" (__init__, __repr__, __len__), inheritance, and understanding the Method Resolution Order (MRO).

+Functional Programming: Practical use of lambda, map, filter, and list comprehensions.
+Understanding the functools module (e.g., @lru_cache).

+Typing: Fluency with Python's type hinting system (mypy).
+This is non-negotiable for writing maintainable, large-scale applications.

+Packaging: Creating and distributing your own packages using pyproject.toml and tools like Poetry or setuptools.